440c/payment/README.md

-# DieCrypto 💰
+# Die Payments

-A robust and secure payment processing solution for cryptocurrency transactions.
+A lightweight, fast, and secure payment processing solution for cryptocurrency transactions, optimized for performance and reliability.

 ## Table of Contents
 - [Supported Cryptocurrencies](#supported-cryptocurrencies)